SuriZhang/tft-dps-simulator/devlog.md

 - [ ] implement very basic spell cast system, to prepare us for more item effects
 - [ ] implement DynamicEvent items
 - [ ] implement logic when two component items are added, they form a composition item according to the formula --> deprioritized, not in MVP

+## 20250419
+Simplifed Spell Cast cool down handling: the term "cooldown" in TFT usually refers to the time after the spell animation finishes before the next spell can be cast.
+The period where the champion is locked out of auto-attacking is the cast animation time or cast lockout.

+Implementing precise cast animation times for every champion adds significant complexity, as these times vary.

+Simplified Approach (Using Cooldown as Lockout):

+For now, we can implement a simpler version where we treat the Spell.Cooldown value itself as the lockout period during which the champion cannot auto-attack.

+SpellCastSystem: When a spell is cast, set Spell.CurrentCooldown to Spell.Cooldown.
+AttackSystem: Modify the AttackSystem.Update function.
+Before an entity performs an auto-attack, check if it has a Spell component.
+If it does, check if Spell.GetCurrentCooldown() > 0.
+If the cooldown is active, prevent the entity from auto-attacking in that frame.
+Pros:

+Relatively simple to implement using existing components and systems.
+Achieves the basic goal: casting prevents auto-attacking for a duration.
+Cons:

+Inaccurate simulation: Uses the spell cooldown duration instead of the actual cast animation time.
+Might feel clunky for spells with long cooldowns but short cast times, or vice-versa.
+Recommendation:

+Given the complexity of true cast times, let's proceed with the simplified approach for now.
+We can refine it later if needed by adding a dedicated CastTime or AnimationLockout field to the Spell component.

+Might be buggy later (revisit later): when handling the edge cases where a champion died jsut before they about to cast a spell or auto attack.

+DONE Today:
+- [x] implement very basic spell cast system, to prepare us for more item effects
+- [x] implement DynamicEvent items system
+- [x] implement Titan's Resolve

+TODO:
+- [ ] implement Adaptive Helmet
+- [ ] implement logic when two component items are added, they form a composition item according to the formula --> deprioritized, not in MVP